oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/update1.md

     Create a WDT model snippet for a data source (or use the example provided).
 Make sure that its target is set to `cluster-1`, and that its initial capacity is set to `0`.

-   The reason for the latter is to prevent the data source from causing a WebLogic Server startup failure if it can't find the database, which would be likely to happen because you haven't deployed one.
+   The reason for the latter is to prevent the data source from causing a WebLogic Server startup failure if it can't find the database, which would be likely to happen because you haven't deployed one (unless you're using the `JRF` path through the sample).

    Here's an example data source model configuration that meets these criteria: